wavefrontHQ/opentelemetry-examples/java-example/README.md

       return spanExporter;
     }
 ```
-If you are writing library instrumentation, it is recommended that you provide the users with the
-ability to inject an instance of `OpenTelemetry` into the instrumentation code.
+If you are writing a library instrumentation, enable users to inject an instance of `OpenTelemetry` into the instrumentation code.
 If this is not possible, you can use an instance from the `GlobalOpenTelemetry` class.

-**Note**: You can’t force end-users to configure the global OpenTelemetry class.
+**Note**: You can’t force end users to configure the global OpenTelemetry class.

 ### Get a Tracer
 The `Tracer` is responsible for creating spans and interacting with the `Context`.
 A `Tracer` needs to be acquired using the OpenTelemetry API.
-You need to specify the name and version of the library that is instrumenting your library or application.
+Specify the name and version of the library that is instrumenting your library or application.

 ```java
   private static Tracer getTracer() {